tredly/container-sshonly/README.md

-**SSH Only Container for Tredly**
+## SSH Only Container for Tredly

-For Tredly-Build Version 0.9.0

-**Installation**

-This container requires Tredly-Host to build and run it, https://github.com/vuid-com/tredly-host
+Version 1.0.1 May 5 2016

+## Installation

+Requires Tredly 0.10.0 <https://github.com/vuid-com/tredly-host> or later

-**Modifying container options**
+## Modifying container options**

 By default, the container name is "sshonly".
 Change this by changing containerName in the Tredlyfile prior to building this container.

 Many other options can be changed in the Tredlyfile

-**Configuring SSH Only Container**
+## Configuring SSH Only Container**

-In the file sshd_config - add the external IP you wish to use.
+In the file `sshd_config` - add the external IP you wish to use.
 You could alternatively use Layer4Proxy and use the Tredly-Host external IP.

-Add your ssh key into the authorised_key file
+Add your ssh key into the `authorized_keys` file

 Modify Tredlyfile (Order of Operation section) so that the name of the user created for SSH access (root ssh access is bad practice) is to your liking.
-Currently the user is set to tredly.
+Currently the user is set to `tredly`.

+## License

+Tredly is released under the [MIT License](http://www.opensource.org/licenses/MIT).